darekb/tempHumidityPressureCollector/README.md

 # tempHumidityPressureCollector
 part of WatherStationProject
-Get data from BME280, convert to redable data and send via RF module to laptop with RF recivier module connect to Arduino Duemilanove
+Get data from BME280, convert to readable data and send via RF module to laptop with RF recivier module connect by Arduino Duemilanove.

 ## Part list: